Fearful/dscfront/README.md

 ## Prerequisites

-It needs Node 4 or above and Npm 3 or above to work.
+It needs Node 4 or above and Npm 3 or above to work (the latest the version the better it is).
+Node will include npm, but if the version of node is old, it is better to confirm its version with the command `npm --version`.

 ## Run the Frontend